serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/EnumFilteringAttribute.md

 # EnumFilteringAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Indicates that property should use enum type of filtering
+Indicates that the property should use enum type of filtering.

 ```csharp
 [AttributeUsage(AttributeTargets.All)]